IzaacMammadov/docs.urbit.org/content/courses/hoon-school/G-trees.md

     the list, the thing that's being built here.

     This program works by having each iteration of the list create a cell.
-In each of these cells, the head—the cell's first position—is filled with the current-iteration value of `count`.
+In each of these cells, the head-the cell's first position-is filled with the current-iteration value of `count`.
 The tail of the cell, its second position, is filled with _the product of a new iteration of our code_ that starts at `|-`.
 This iteration will